 - 12GoAsia This is the only way ( that we know of) to book buses, trains and other internal public transport in Sri Lanka and 12GoAsia have only just added Sri Lanka to the list of countries they cover.
 We’ve been using them forever in Thailand, visit them here.

 - Agoda.
 Agoda are, we think, the best booking engine for Asia and we use then 90% of the time, globally.
 We think they have a wider selection and great deals.
 They also give you credits to collect against future bookings.
 We like Agoda a lot.
 Click here to scan Agoda for deals and hotels

-- Skyscanner UK or Skyscanner USA.
+- Skyscanner.
 Find the best days, dates , routs and deals on flights to Sri Lanka using our favourite tool.